Starting Price, Per Night*

 How to Get to Hawaii

-If you’re sailing an inter-island voyage, your ship will likely embark from Honolulu.
+If you’re sailing an inter-island voyage or looking to cruises from Hawaii to Australia, your ship will likely embark from Honolulu.
 Qantas, Jetstar, and Hawaiian Airlines all fly nonstop to Honolulu from Sydney.
 Jetstar flies direct from Melbourne and Hawaiian Airlines direct from Brisbane as well.
 The flight is about 10 hours.
 Connecting service is also available on a variety of airlines from other Australian cities like Perth and Canberra.
+Alternatively, you can look into repositing cruises that sail from Sydney to Honolulu (and vice versa).

 Itineraries on Hawaii Cruises and the Cruise Lines That Offer Them

-Norwegian Cruise Line’s Pride of America, crewed by an American staff, sails seven-night round-trip itineraries out of Honolulu, Oahu, all year long.
+Norwegian Cruise Line’s Pride of America, crewed by an American staff, sails 7 night round trip itineraries out of Honolulu, Oahu, all year long.
+The equivalent island-hopper itinerary is often very expensive to construct – you can compare the value that comes with booking a Pride of America Hawaii hopper on this handy Hawaii Flyer.

 Hawaii Cruises’ Ports of Call